 But there’s another reason.
 In verse 15 Jesus said he was glad He wasn’t there.
 Why?
 So they “may believe.”
+This gave them the opportunity to experience God’s power and glory.
 God is always working to increase our faith.
 Although, sometimes our faith wanes instead.
 Perhaps it’s a test of our faith.

 Ephesians 3:20 tells us, “God is able to do exceedingly abundantly above all we ask or think.”
 He did exceedingly abundantly above what any of them thought with Lazarus, Abraham and Sarah, and the Israelites.
 And He will do it for us, because He is the “same yesterday, today and forever” (Hebrews 13:8).

 Do we really believe God will answer our prayers?